mattsunderland/csi21S/113/README.md

 # Reading and Lecture Schedule
 Watch the lecture recordings
-and do the corresponding reading on Perusall by the dates below.
+and read and annotate the corresponding Perusall by the dates below.

 `A`.
 (2.7) [Recording 1] [2] [3] [Notes 1] [2] [3]